-- Copyright (c) 1998-2011 The OpenSSL Project.
-All rights reserved. - Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: - 1.
-Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer. - 2.
-Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.
+Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met:

+- Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer. - Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution. - Neither the name of the 'incremental' nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.